 It’s known that people from Tenerife are very friendly to each other and to visitors from other countries, making a really pleasant atmosphere on the whole island.

 From young couples to teenagers to seniors to students, there is no stereotypical person of Tenerife because every kind of person lives here.
-And that’s what makes the Canarian island so special: the diversity.
+And that’s what makes the Canary island so special: the diversity.

-The diversity includes not only the people but also of the nature, the weather and even the food.
+The diversity includes not only the people but also nature, the weather and even the food.
 You arrive in Tenerife and immediately see and feel the charm of the old towns or the sidewalks along the coasts.

 Walk through the small café alleys between the houses, look at the paintings on the walls, listen to the rhythmical music that can be heard in almost every café or bar.